-As mentioned in part 1, Sagalassos made the headlines in the international press in 2007 and 2008, due to the unexpected discovery of three extraordinary statues of the emperors Hadrian, Marcus Aurelius and empress Faustina the Elder, wife of the emperor Antoninus Pius.
+As mentioned in part 1, Sagalassos made the headlines in the international press in 2007 and 2008 due to the unexpected discovery of three extraordinary statues of the emperors Hadrian, Marcus Aurelius and empress Faustina the Elder, Antoninus Pius’ wife.
 The statues were originally located in the frigidarium, the coldest and largest room in the Roman baths at Sagalassos.

-This head was the centerpiece of the exhibition Hadrian: Empire and Conflict that run at the British Museum of London in 2008.
+This head was the centrepiece of the exhibition Hadrian: Empire and Conflict that run at the British Museum of London in 2008.

-In 2009, the head, right arm and lower legs of a huge statue of Marcus Aurelius were uncovered.
+In 2009, the head, right arm and lower legs of a colossal statue of Marcus Aurelius were uncovered.

-Hadrian’s role in attributing privileges to Sagalassos (center of the Pisidian Imperial cult; granting the city the title of “first city of Pisidia”) explains the size of the statue as well as the fact that he also was honoured with a new temple and with a late Hadrianic nymphaeum containing a gilded bronze statue in its upper floor.
+Hadrian’s role in attributing privileges to Sagalassos (centre of the Pisidian Imperial cult; grant of the title of “first city of Pisidia”) explains the size of the statue and the fact that he was honoured with a new temple and a nymphaeum.

-Visitors at Sagalassos would have entered the ancient city via a broad and bright white avenue (colonnaded street), passing the promontory of the Temple of Hadrian and Antoninus Pius in the south and continuing towards the Lower Agora.
+Visitors at Sagalassos would have entered the ancient city via a broad colonnaded street, passing the Temple of Hadrian and Antoninus Pius’s promontory in the south and continuing towards the Lower Agora.

-Under the reign of Trajan (98-117 AD), the first monumental nymphaeum of Sagalassos was built on the north side of the Lower Agora.
-It was the first large fountain greeting travelers entering the city from the south via the colonnaded street.
-In Severan times, the façade of the Trajanic phase was partly dismantled and a new one – identical to the former – was erected ca. 0.40 m in front of it.
-The nymphaeum, excavated in 2000 and 2001, was found in a rather good state of preservation.
+The first monumental nymphaeum of Sagalassos was built on the north side of the Lower Agora under the reign of Trajan (AD 98-117).
+It was the first large fountain greeting travellers entering the city from the south via the colonnaded street.
+In Severan times, the façade of the Trajanic phase was partly dismantled, and a new one – identical to the former – was erected ca. 0.40 m in front of it.
+The nymphaeum, excavated in 2000 and 2001, was found in a relatively good state of preservation.